Walter Loos: Aerial victory claims

 According to Obermaier, Loos flew 66 missions during his combat career in which he claimed 38 aerial victories.
 He claimed seven victories in the Eastern Front and 31 over the Western Front, including 21 four-engine bombers.
 Nine claims were made flying the Ta 152 and he was shot down nine times.
+Spick states that Loos had a mission-to-claim ratio of 1.74.
 Forsyth lists him with 22 four-engined bombers shot down.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that he was credited with more than 14 aerial victory claims, plus six further unconfirmed claims.
 This figure of confirmed claims includes at least three aerial victories on the Eastern Front and at least eleven on the Western Front, including at least ten four-engine bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ DF-DG".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.